Chestnut Herbal School

 • Anti-inflammatory

-Japanese honeysuckle flowers are powerfully antimicrobial and are one of the most widely used medicinal herbs in the world.
+Japanese honeysuckle flowers are powerfully antimicrobial and are one of the world’s most widely used medicinal herbs.
 Honeysuckle can be used internally as a tea or tincture and externally as a poultice or wash.
-The floral buds and opened blooms are immune stimulating, and strongly antibacterial and antiviral.
+The floral buds and opened blooms are immune-stimulating and strongly antibacterial and antiviral.
 I use the flowers internally to address hot, inflamed conditions—head colds, flu, urinary tract infections, laryngitis, mastitis, sinus and ear infections, and lower respiratory infections.

-The flowers can be gathered as buds and as opened blooms, and tinctured fresh in alcohol.
-Honeysuckle is also effective as a tea; I combine it with mint and lemon balm to mask its slight bitterness.
+The flowers can be gathered both as buds and as opened blooms, and tinctured fresh in alcohol.
+Honeysuckle is also an effective tea; I combine it with mint and lemon balm to mask its slight bitterness.

 Many species of honeysuckle have been used medicinally throughout North America, Europe, and Asia.
 However, their traditional use and the part employed (bark, leaves, flowers, etc.) varies among species; the biochemistry of the genus is also variable.
 For example, some honeysuckles have poisonous berries, and some have leaves and bark that can cause vomiting and diarrhea.